Simple Self-Conditioning Adaptation for Masked Diffusion Models

+across all timesteps and positions $i\in[L]$.
 Once the denoiser $x_\theta$ is trained, sampling occurs by first initializing $\bm{x}_T$ to consist of a fully masked sequence and then proceeds by iteratively denoises for each step $T \to 0$.
 The final generated sequence is the result of the final denoising step when $t=0$.